hackclub/hackclub/workshops/sprig_first_game/README.md

 `your_game` should be replaced with the name of your game, and `your_name` should be replaced with your name, of course.

 The next step is to download your game file.
-To do this, select "file > share > as file" in the menu.
+To do this, select "file > download file" in the menu.
 Your game file should be downloaded to your computer.

 Once you've downloaded the file, you need to upload it to the Sprig gallery for everyone to see.
 To do this, you need to [fork](https://github.com/hackclub/sprig/fork) the Sprig repository, which contains all the code for the Sprig editor and gallery.